Best Mouse for League of Legends

 Logitech G703

-What you get here is a mouse with a shape that seems to be pretty much ‘love it or hate it’.
-The very pronounced hump that’s located towards the back of the mouse definitely doesn’t suit everyone, but if you like that sort of palm-filling action in a mouse this is a great choice thanks to its flawless wireless connection, great buttons, satisfying scroll wheel, and decent glides.
+What you get here is a mouse with a unique shape that seems to be pretty much ‘love it or hate it’.
+The very pronounced hump that’s located towards the back of the mouse definitely doesn’t suit everyone, but if you like that sort of palm-filling action in a mouse this is a great choice.

 Logitech G703